Pointe-Noire

-Pointe-Noire (/fr/; Njinji, Ndjindji with the letter d following French spelling standards) is the second largest city in the Republic of the Congo, following the capital of Brazzaville, and an autonomous department and a commune since the 2002 Constitution.
-Before this date it was the capital of the Kouilou region (now a separate department).
-It is situated on a headland between Pointe-Noire Bay and the Atlantic Ocean.
-Pointe-Noire is the main commercial centre of the country and had a population of 1,420,612 inhabitants in 2023.
+Pointe-Noire (/fr/; Njinji, Ndjindji with the letter d following French spelling standards) is the second largest city and main economic centre in the Republic of the Congo, with a population of 1,420,612 inhabitants in 2023.
+Since the 2002 constitution, it is also an autonomous department and a commune; before this date it was the capital of the Kouilou region (now a separate department).
+It is situated on a headland between Pointe-Noire Bay and the Atlantic Ocean and is located near the border with Angola.